mydrive/capistrano-detect-migrations/README.md

 Capistrano Detect Migrations
 ============================
-This plugin to Capistrano leverages the capistrano-detect-migrations plugin to have Git identify Rails migrations before you deploy code to any remote systems.
+This plugin to Capistrano leverages the capistrano-deploytags plugin to have Git identify Rails migrations before you deploy code to any remote systems.
 This is handy in an environment where you deploy often and want to release the newest code but only if it's not